 These course outcomes are aligned with the Australian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

 Upon successful completion of this course it is expected that graduates will have:

-This course consists of a standard 48 point major with at least 18 points taken at third-year level.
+This course consists of a standard 48 point major with at least 18 points taken at level three.